erkkah/tigr/README.md

  - Text output.
  - Mouse, touch and keyboard input.
  - PNG loading and saving.
+ - Easy pixel shader access.

 TIGR is designed to be small and independent.
 A typical 'hello world' is less than 40KB.
 We don't require you to distribute any additional DLLs; everything is baked right into your program.

 TIGR is cross platform, providing a unified API for Windows, macOS, Linux and Android.

+TIGR is free to copy with no restrictions; see tigr.h.

+> NOTE: This repo contains a fork of TIGR with added Linux and Android support.
+The original repo lives [here](https://bitbucket.org/rmitton/tigr/overview).

 ## How to set up TIGR